kendryte/nncase/README.md

 - `--float-fc` Use float fullyconnected kernels.

-- `--channelwise-output` Use channelwise quatization for output layers.
+- `--channelwise-output` Use channelwise quantization for output layers.

 ### Examples
 - Convert TFLite model to K210 model.